lukso-network/website-support-center/docs/migration/incidents/delay-incident.md

 ---
-sidebar_label: 'January 2024'
+sidebar_label: 'Delay January 2024'
-sidebar_position: 1
+sidebar_position: 2
 description: 'LUKSO Support: Migration Delay January 2024'
 ---

-# January 2024
+# Delay January 2024

 :::success Resolved

-This incident has been resolved on the 17th of January at 2:28pm UTC
+This incident has been resolved on the 17th of January 2024 at 2:28pm UTC

 :::